Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 Inspect the heating element.
 If you find bubbles, warping, or damage to the insulation sheath, the burner must be replaced.
 If the terminals are dirty or corroded, this can cause poor temperature control, intermittent problems or complete failure to heat.
 Clean the terminals with steel wool or very fine sand paper to restore good conductivity.

 Test the resistance of the heating element using a multitester.
 Set the multitester to the ohms setting X1 and touch one probe to each of the terminals.
-A normal reading will be somewhere between infinity and zero.
-The exact reading differs by manufacturer and model, the range is typically between 20 and 120 ohms.
-If the indicator does not move (infinite resistance) or moves to the other extreme of the scale (zero resistance) then the element is damaged and should be replaced.
+A normal reading is typically somewhere between 20 and 120 ohms.
+The exact reading differs by manufacturer and mode.
+If the meter reads infinite resistance or the other extreme of the scale, zero resistance, then the element is damaged and should be replaced.
 If the measured resistance differs significantly from the expected range, the element is probably bad, but if possible, determine from the manufacturer what the actual resistance should be.

 To test for a grounded or shorted element, touch one probe to the surface of the burner and the other probe to each terminal in turn.
 If you get continuity at any time, the heating element is defective and should be replaced.